 Jill joined J. J. Keller & Associates, Inc. in 1993 and transferred to Editorial Resources in January 1995.
 She specializes in both the Federal Motor Carrier Safety Regulations and state intrastate safety regulations which include driver qualification, hours of service, and alcohol and controlled substance regulations.
 She also specializes in driver training issues, including entry-level driver training.
 Jill is editor of the State & FMCSR Requirements Guide, Navigating Key Transportation Topics Manual, Transportation Safety Training Advisor Newsletter, Transportation Safety Training Advisor: Driver’s Report, Driver’s Guide to the FMCSRs, and Entry-Level Driver Training: Obtaining a CDL Student and Trainer Manuals.
 She also writes transportation-related articles for other Keller publications and articles for outside trade publications.

 Edwin Zalewski joined J. J. Keller & Associates, Inc. in 1999.
 As a Senior Editor on the EHS Publishing Team, he researches and creates content for a variety of safety-related topics and contributes to a number of products.
 Edwin specializes in issues such as walking working surfaces, powered industrial trucks, and injury/illness recordkeeping.
-He writes content for several publications, including the OSHA Compliance for General Industry manual and the Environmental Safety Training Advisor newsletter.
+He writes content for several publications, including the OSHA Compliance for General Industry manual and the Supervisor Safety Alert newsletter.
 He regularly speaks at events around the country, and his articles have appeared in a variety of trade publications and media outlets.